mrsimpson/slides-context-is-all-you-need/slides/21-new-skills-shift.md

 </template>

 <!--

 **Speaker Notes:**
+Main message: Engineers must develop a new skill progression - clear thinking leads to good context which enables effective AI collaboration

+- Skills evolution
+- Clear progression
+- Learnable discipline

+*Transition: But here's the crucial point about Context Engineering.*

+...

 This is the skills evolution that developers need to master.
 It's not about replacing coding skills - it's about adding a new dimension to our expertise.

-**Clear Thinking**: The foundation skill.
-Systematic problem analysis, requirement clarity, organized approach to complex engineering challenges.
-If you can't think clearly about a problem, no amount of AI sophistication will help you solve it effectively.

-**Good Context**: The three-layer framework we just discussed.
-Rich conversation context, process memory, and long-term documentation.
-This is the practical implementation of clear thinking - how you structure and provide the information AI needs.

-**Good AI Inference**: When you provide clear context through these layers, AI transforms from a chaotic assistant that generates more problems than it solves, into a capable execution partner that can handle implementation work while you focus on engineering decisions.

-**Update Documentation**: The multiplier effect.
-Good documentation creates long-term memory that enables sustained collaboration across sessions and projects.
-You build on previous work instead of starting from scratch every time, so you need to make sure it's up-to-date!
+Clear Thinking is the foundation - systematic problem analysis, requirement clarity, organized approach to complex challenges.
+Good Context is the practical implementation through the three-layer framework we discussed.
+Good AI Inference happens when you provide clear context - AI transforms from chaotic assistant into capable execution partner.
+Living Documentation creates the multiplier effect, enabling sustained collaboration across sessions and projects.
 The progression is crucial: Clear Thinking enables Good Context, which enables Good AI Inference, amplified by Documentation for long-term effectiveness.

-These skills are as learnable and measurable as any other engineering discipline.
-The question is: will you develop them proactively, or will you be forced to catch up later when your current approach hits its limits?
 -->